 “Peer Support Scheme (PSS)” is the very programme to train up HKBU students to provide peer-supporting service to youth at risk in the Kowloon City District.
 The volunteers provide support and counselling as friends and peers to the service targets, who committed mild offence or have mild behavioural problems, and encourage them to build up a positive view of life.
 Students selected as volunteers participate in a training course before matching up with the youngsters in a 1:1 ratio under the instruction of the responsible social worker.
-In the 5-month programme, the volunteers become the friends and mentors of the youngsters and keep good communication with them.
-Various trainings and sharing (such as training camp, adventure on water, high ropes, visit and experiential learning activities, etc.) strengthen the bond between the mentors and mentees and bring them out of their comfort zones to meet new challenges.
+In the 7-month programme, the volunteers become friends and mentors of the youngsters.
+Various trainings and sharing (such as training camp, adventure on water, high ropes, visit and experiential learning activities, etc.) will take place to strengthen the bond between the mentors and mentees and bring them out of their comfort zones to meet new challenges.

-PSS is jointly organised by Kowloon City District Fight Crime Committee, Kowloon City District Home Affairs Department, The Police Community Relations Officer of Kowloon City District, Youth Care Net in Kowloon City, and Hong Kong Baptist University.
-The Scheme is entering its 17th year in 2017-18.
+PSS (2019-20) is jointly organised by Kowloon City District Council, Kowloon City District Fight Crime Committee, Kowloon City District Home Affairs Department, The Police Community Relations Officer of Kowloon City District, Youth Care Net in Kowloon City, and Hong Kong Baptist University.
+The Scheme is entering its 19th year in 2019-20.
 Hundreds of HKBU students had become the volunteers and endeavoured to grow with their service targets.
 They had been benefited in terms of counselling techniques, communication skills, understanding of the youth, a broader vision and a more colourful and meaningful U-life.

 - To help the youngsters develop a good support network of peers;

 - To instill in the youngsters the proper concepts of the society, feelings and ethics so as to keep them away from crime;